bazelbuild/bazel-website/basics/patching.md

    [mailing list](https://groups.google.com/forum/#!forum/bazel-dev).
 1. PRs that change or add behavior are not accepted without being tied to an issue.
-1  Significant changes need a [design document](/designs/index.html).
+1. Significant changes need a [design document](/designs/index.html).
 1. Prepare a git commit that implements the feature.
-Don't forget to add tests.
+Don't forget to add tests and update the documentation.
 1. Ensure you've signed a [Contributor License Agreement](https://cla.developers.google.com).
 1. Send us a pull request on